-- 1. Repeal of bylaws adopted pursuant to the Law on Accounting ("Official Gazette of RS", no. 62/13).
+- 1. Repeal of bylaws2 adopted pursuant to the Law on Accounting ("Official Gazette of RS", no. 62/13).
 Urgent adoption of the new Law on Accounting at which development should be included: professional organizations members of the international regulatory bodies, academic institutions that deal with economics, business representatives and other organizations and institutions interested in the quality of financial reporting.
-Until the adoption of new laws, the bylaws that were applicable to the preparation of financial statements for 2013, should be applied; - 2.
-Consistent application of a set of international standards and related professional regulations of the International Federation of Accountants (IFAC); - Recognition of professional accountants, members of Serbian Association of Accountants and Auditors, the International Federation of Accountants and the European Federation of Accountants, in the same way that it is done in the rest of the world; - 4.
+Until the adoption of new laws, continue with the application of the bylaws that were applicable to the preparation of financial statements for 2013; - 2.
+Consistent application of a set of international standards and related professional regulations of the International Federation of Accountants (IFAC); - 3.
+Recognition of professional accountants, members of Serbian Association of Accountants and Auditors, the International Federation of Accountants and the European Federation of Accountants, in the same way that it is done in the rest of the world; - 4.
 Legal and professional protection and accountability of professional accountant Chief of Accounting, supervision and control of their work; - 5.
 The legal protection and accountability of the entities providers of accounting services, in accordance with the IFAC Code of Ethics for Professional Accountants and the International Federation of Accountants International Standard on Quality Control.

-The acceptance of these proposals would prevent the further collapse of the achieved standardization of financial reporting and at the same time protect business and other entities and entrepreneurs from huge and unneeded expenses.
-The creation of new accounting regulations based on global and European standards would result in the improvement of financial reporting, the restoration of confidence in financial statements, prevention of gray economy and other fraudulent activities, and protection of all forms of property, investors, creditors and in particular the interests of the state.
+Realization of these proposals would result in the improvement of financial reporting, the restoration of confidence in financial statements, prevention of gray economy and protection of all forms of property, investors, creditors and in particular the interests of the state.